igachev/WatchShop-SPA/README.md

 # Frontend documentation for WatchShop

-This is a single page application built with Angular
+This is a single page application built with Angular,TypeScript,Bootstrap

 ### Requirements:
 - @angular/animations